How to Make Easy Camp Coffee: A Step-by-Step Guide + Video

 Everyone has a different palette when it comes to flavor and strength.
 So start off with one tablespoon per 8 ounces, and if you need more flavor, you’ll know to add a little more next time.

-Confession: We aren’t huge measurement or follow-the-recipe people!
-Honestly, we kind of eyeball this measurement because… we are camping.
+Note: We aren’t huge measurement or follow-the-recipe people.
+Honestly, we kind of eyeball this measurement because we are camping.

 Step Two: Pour Coffee Grounds into Bottom of Camp French Press

-Once you decide how much ground coffee you want to use, pour it into the bottom of the french press (no water yet).
+Once you decide how much ground coffee you want to use, dump it into the bottom of the french press.

 Step Three: Bring Water to a Boil